Handstand (song)

-"Handstand" is a song by Moroccan-American rapper French Montana and American rapper and singer Doja Cat featuring fellow American rapper Saweetie, from French Montana's fourth studio album They Got Amnesia.
-It was written by the rappers, Darryl Clemons, Kevin Price, Jaucquez Lowe, and Hitmaka, with Hitmaka serving as one of the track's producers along with Pooh Beatz, Go Grizzly, and London Jae.
+"Handstand" is a song by Moroccan-American rapper French Montana and American rapper and singer Doja Cat featuring fellow American rapper Saweetie.
+It was released as fourth single from his fourth studio album They Got Amnesia on November 23, 2021, four days after the album's release.
+It was written by the rappers, Darryl Clemons, Kevin Price, Jaucquez Lowe, and Hitmaka, the latter producing alongside Pooh Beatz, Go Grizzly, and London Jae.
 The song interpolates Cash Money's 2000 single Project Chick and Big Pun's 2000 single "It's So Hard".
 It received favorable reviews from the music critics, who deemed the track as suitable for dancing.

-"Handstand" was released as the fourth single of French Montana's They Got Amnesia on November 23, 2021, which it promoted on American rhythmic contemporary radio.
-To further promote the song, the music video directed by Edgar Esteves and Jon Primo premiered on French Montana's YouTube channel on December 8, 2021.
+The music video, directed by Edgar Esteves and Jon Primo, premiered on French Montana's YouTube channel on December 8, 2021.
 It features the performers in a post-apocalyptic setting fighting armed groups of people.
 The visual received many comparisons to movies.
 The song peaked in the Top 40 of the American R&B/Hip-Hop Airplay and Rhythmic charts.